Best Long-Distance Movers in Montana (2026 Guide)

 | Allied Van Lines | 4.2 / 5 | Best for contents coverage | $4,500–$7,100 |

-These national long-distance movers are the stronger choice for moves exceeding 500 miles from the Big Sky Country.
+For moves over 500 miles from the Big Sky Country, these national long-distance movers are the stronger choice.
 Their carrier networks cover all 48 contiguous states, and their tracking, dispatch, and scheduling systems are built for multi-state routes that regional carriers cannot handle at scale.
 They are the best fit for larger households, cross-country relocations, and shipments requiring packing services or specialty-item handling.
+For moves under 500 miles, the Montana-based movers listed below are also worth considering.

 Safeway Moving